 WPML allows you to easily synchronize between your language’s menus.
-We recommend that you see our full documentation explaining how to translate a menu.
+We recommend reading our full documentation explaining how to translate menus.

 BuddyPress Multilingual 1.5 allows BuddyPress sites to run multilingual using the WPML plugin.
 Learn how to translate your site using BuddyPress thanks to our dedicated documentation.

 We have supporters in our forum who are ready six days a week to help you.
 They are trained in how to use WPML with Kleo.
 If you are working with a developer for your site, please use our Translation support forum to get help with translating your site’s content.